Alfresco/docs-alfresco/insight-engine/latest/install/options.md

     > **Note:** The spell check functionality works with Search and Insight Engine when suggestion is enabled.

-6. (Optional) If you want to install Search and Insight Engine on a separate machine, set the `SOLR_SOLR_HOST` and `SOLR_ALFRESCO_HOST` environment variables before starting Search and Insight Engine, for more see [Configuring using the Admin Console]({% link insight-engine/latest/config/index.md %}#Search and Insight Engine externalized configuration).
+6. (Optional) If you want to install Search and Insight Engine on a separate machine, set the `SOLR_SOLR_HOST` and `SOLR_ALFRESCO_HOST` environment variables before starting Search and Insight Engine, for more see [Configuring Alfresco Search and Insight Engine]({% link insight-engine/latest/config/index.md %}#search-and-insight-engine-externalized-configuration).

     (Windows) update the alfresco-insight-engine/solr.in.cmd file: